exponentis/openai-assistants-api-integration/README.md

  There are two implementations for the Mediator:

 - `MediatorBasic`, a plain Python implementation, that does not enforce pre-conditions for state transitions
-- `MediatorStateMachine`, with all bells and whistle, using [transition](https://github.com/pytransitions/transitions), an excellent state machine implementation in Python.
+- `MediatorStateMachine`, with all bells and whistle, using [transitions](https://github.com/pytransitions/transitions), an excellent state machine implementation in Python.

 ## User Interface

-Using the integration toolkit, one can build user interfaces with ease, through a clean integration with the User Proxy and optionally listen to events published by the Mediator.
-The included streamlit-based Chat App allows users to carry conversations with assistants, by providing their IDs.
-A test assistant configuration is included to deploy and use in order to showcase the available toolkit features.
-It is configured with 2 functions as tools, and function calls are displayed real time as part of the chat window during the conversation.
+A streamlit-based Chat App allows users to carry conversations with assistants, integrated upon providing their ID.
+A test assistant configuration is also included, to be deployed and used in order to explore the available toolkit features.
+It is configured with 2 "toy" functions as tools.
 See screenhot below:

 ![Chat](screenshots/chat.png)

-In addition, also included is a separate streamlit page that allows users to browse past conversations and review logs (including function calls, and second-by-second polling status).
-It uses aggrid for table display.
-See screenhot below:
+Please note how the function calls trigerred by the assistant via required actions are displayed as part of the conversation, with "System" as source.
+The execution steps are also shown when the exchange is completed, and one can show them real time as well if needed.

+As the conversation takes place, relevant data and events (Threads, Runs, Calls, etc.) are stored in a database with a simple schema (the toolkit is using sqlite and SqlAlchemy).
+The data can be visualized using a user interface (see the screenshot below, showing data related to certain parts of a conversation; built with Streamlit and Aggrid and included in the toolkit).

 ![HistoryChat](screenshots/hist.png)